-Table 3 describe the association of the perceived health attitudes with willingness to accept the vaccine.
-The results for the full sample indicated that people who trust the information about the vaccine and those who trust the information from the companies that have developed the vaccine are more willing to accept the vaccine.
-Those with higher perceived probability of being infected with COVID-19 (susceptibility) were more willing to accept the vaccine.
+Table 3 describes the association of the perceived health attitudes with willingness to receive the vaccine.
+The results for the full sample indicated that people who trust information about the vaccine and those who trust information from the vaccine companies are more willing to receive the vaccine.
+Those with a higher perceived probability of being infected with COVID-19 (susceptibility) were more willing to receive the vaccine.
 The willingness to receive the vaccine was higher among those who found the vaccine to be more beneficial (benefits) or to have fewer limitations (barriers).
-Those who perceived the suffering from COVID-19 to be higher were more willing to accept the vaccine.
+Those who perceived the suffering from COVID-19 to be higher were also more willing to receive the vaccine.
 The influence of vaccine benefits, vaccine barriers, and trust in vaccine companies held for the vaccine-hesitant group as well.

 Insert Table 4 about here

-The final models presented in table 4 were based on a holistic approach, which combined the different influences into an extended model.
+The final models presented in Table 4 were based on a holistic approach, which combined the different influences into an extended model.
 Each of the significant variables from the previous stages was introduced into the extended models.
 The final model excluded the chronic disease and following government instruction variables, because their contribution to the extended model was insufficient.

 The final set of significant variables for the full sample included gender, age, income, level of religiousness, influenza vaccine acceptance, trust, perceived susceptibility, perceived vaccine benefits, perceived vaccine barriers, and the perceived level of suffering from COVID-19.
-For the vaccine-hesitant subsample, the set of significant variables included gender, influenza vaccine acceptance, perceived trust in the vaccine company, perceived vaccine benefits, and perceived vaccine barriers.
+For the subsample of those who did not make a decision, the set of significant variables included gender, influenza vaccine acceptance, perceived trust in the vaccine company, perceived vaccine benefits, and perceived vaccine barriers.

 Discussion

 The year 2020 presented the world with an immense health crisis, caused by COVID-19, that led to major economic crises and changed the life of billions of people all over the world.
-The successful development of a vaccine to COVID-19 yielded the hopeful thinking of returning to routine life and stopping the suffering and death caused by the pandemic.
+The successful development of a vaccine for COVID-19 provided hope of returning to routine life and stopping the suffering and death caused by the pandemic.
 A potential barrier to the vaccine may be vaccine hesitancy, which in 2019 was identified by the World Health Organization as 1 of the top 10 global health threats (even before the COVID-19 outbreak).
-During recent months, research analyzing acceptance of the COVID-19 vaccine from different disciplines—behavior, sociology, psychology, communication, and politics—found a set of influencing variables depending on the specific location and time.
+In recent months, research analyzing acceptance of the COVID-19 vaccine from different disciplines—behavior, sociology, psychology, communication, and politics—found a set of influencing variables depending on the specific location and time.
 These variables are in line with previous research about vaccine hesitancy associated with other diseases.

-This study is unique because it was performed 3 days before the vaccine operation started in Israel but after the FDA approved the COVID-19 vaccine and after 3 other countries had started their vaccine operation.
-This research represents a holistic approach that combines factors previously found in the literature and distinguishes between 2 populations: the whole spectrum of people (those who are willing to accept the vaccine, those who are not willing to accept the vaccine, and those who are hesitant about the vaccine) and the spectrum of vaccine-hesitant people (those who will probably accept the vaccine, those who have not decided yet, and those who probably will not accept the vaccine).
+This study is unique because it was performed three days before the vaccine roll-out started in Israel but after the FDA approved the COVID-19 vaccine, and after three other countries had started their vaccine operation.
+This research represents a holistic approach that combines factors previously found in the literature and distinguishes between two populations: the whole spectrum of people (those who are willing to receive the vaccine, those who are not willing to receive the vaccine, and those who are hesitant about the vaccine) and the spectrum of vaccine-hesitant people (those who will probably receive the vaccine, those who have not decided yet, and those who probably will not receive the vaccine).
 There is a continuum between full acceptance and outright refusal of the vaccine.
-Previous research concerning hesitancy measured the willingness to accept the vaccine by 2 or 3 levels or used logistic regression ignored the variants and therefore yielded limited results.
+Previous research concerning hesitancy measured the willingness to receive the vaccine by 2 or 3 levels or used logistic regression ignored the variants and therefore yielded limited results.